ENSTA-U2IS-AI/awesome-uncertainty-deeplearning/README.md

 </div>

-This repo is a collection of AWESOME papers, codes, books, and blogs about Uncertainty and Deep learning.
+This repo is a collection of *awesome* papers, codes, books, and blogs about Uncertainty and Deep learning.
 Feel free to star and fork.

-If you think that we miss a paper, or if you have any ideas for improvements, please send a message on the corresponding [GitHub discussions](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning/discussions).

-You may also send an email at:
-`gianni dot franchi at ensta-paris dot fr` with "[Awesome Uncertainty]" as subject.
-Tell us where the paper was published and when, and send us GitHub and ArXiv links if they are available.
+If you think that we miss a paper, please open a pull request or send a message on the corresponding [GitHub discussion](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning/discussions).
+Tell us where the article was published and when, and send us GitHub and ArXiv links if they are available.

+We are also open to any ideas for improvements!

 <h2>
 Table of Contents